Updating cached password over VPNs

 - Check Point VPN: C:\Program Files (x86)\CheckPoint\Endpoint Connect\trac.exe

 - Open VPN: C:\Program Files (x86)\Sophos\Sophos ssl client\bin\openvpn.exe

 Note: The VPN client location has to be uniformly maintained on all user machines.
 If using a custom VPN provider, please contact your VPN provider's support team to know the name of the client used for command-line interface and mention its location as the client location.

 Fig 2: Image depicting the list of supported VPN clients.

-For Custom VPN, macros (%username%, %password%, etc.) can be used in the VPN Connect/Disconnect Command.
-(Note: The syntax for the VPN Connect/Disconnect Command vary depending on the VPN provider used.)
+For Custom VPN, macros (%user_name%, %password%, etc.) can be used in the VPN Connect/Disconnect Command.
+(Note: The syntax for the VPN Connect/Disconnect Command varies depending on the VPN provider used.)

 Note:The VPN configurations will be reflected on the users’ machine either during the GINA/Mac/Linux client installation, or when the GINA/Mac/Linux scheduler runs.

 Your request has been submitted to the ADSelfService Plus technical support team.
 Our technical support people will assist you at the earliest.